 Velveeta Queso Dip

 This queso dip recipe has only been tested with Velveeta, not freshly grated cheese.
-Grated cheese tends to be gritty and greasy when melted.
+Grated cheese can be gritty and greasy when melted.
 As such, queso recipes made with freshly grated cheese will be written and tested to avoid these factors.
 This isn’t it.
 It’s all Velveeta, baby!!

 Velveeta Cheese Dip